 In the short term, the technology sector has given back some of its considerable long-term outperformance of the wider market.
 Ben Rogoff, manager of Polar Capital Technology Trust (PCT), is unfazed by this.
-He says that the pandemic has accelerated many societal shifts that he believes will be permanent.
-Ben notes that areas such as e-commerce, cloud computing, video conferencing, digital entertainment and telemedicine have benefitted.
-At the same time, he believes that advances in sectors such as electric vehicles (EVs) and artificial intelligence (AI) will revolutionise a swathe of industries.
+The pandemic has accelerated many societal shifts that Ben believes will be permanent.
+Areas such as e-commerce, cloud computing, video conferencing, digital entertainment and telemedicine have benefitted.
+At the same time, advances in sectors such as electric vehicles (EVs) and artificial intelligence (AI) will revolutionise a swathe of industries.

 Ahead of the recent sell-off, Ben saw pockets of overvaluation in the sector but no new technology bubble.
-The long-term potential that he sees for PCT's portfolio sits alongside a 7.9% discount.
+The long-term potential that he sees for PCT's portfolio does not merit today's 7.9% discount.